-In-District students are those:
+• In-District students are those:

-Who pay or whose parents pay taxes on real property located within the Dawson Community College District and who have resided in the district for one continuous year or more or whose parents have had permanent residence for at least one full year in the Dawson Community College District.
+Who pay or whose parents pay taxes on real property located within the Dawson Community College District and who have resided in the district for one continuous year or more or whose parents have had permanent residence for one full year or more in the Dawson Community College District.

-In-State/Out-of-District students are those:
+• Out-of-District students are those:

-Residents of Montana who do not qualify as "In-District Students" because they have not resided in the district for at least one consecutive year or whose parents are not real property taxpayers in the Dawson Community College District.
+Residents of Montana who do not qualify as "In-District" residents; those whose parents are not real property taxpayers in the Dawson Community College District.